 The Receipt Printer setting is specifically for retail-type receipt printers which typically use 3" roll paper.
-Any receipt printer that has a Windows driver available should work with Campground Master.
+Any receipt printer that has a serial or parallel interface, or a Windows printer driver, should work with Campground Master.
 Most manufacturers make the Windows driver available on their web site -- call their support line if it's not easy to locate.
 If none can be found, you can probably use the "Generic Printer" driver, but the paper size will need to be set appropriately.